geekysuavo/geekysuavo.github.io/lassie.md

     width: 800
     height: 600
     tip: >
-      the quite-famous szekeres amplifier schematic, as you can see.
+      The quite-famous Szekeres amplifier schematic, as you can see.
   - file: ampA-lay.png
     width: 400
     height: 600
     tip: >
-      my layout for the first revision design. the TO-220 active devices actually lie flat and mount to the case, but this is not shown here.
+      My layout for the first revision design.
+The TO-220 active devices actually lie flat and mount to the case, but this is not shown here.
   - file: ampA-bot.png
     width: 400
     height: 600
     tip: >
-      the bottom copper image of the first revision board design. don't use this in new designs, a better version exists.
+      The bottom copper image of the first revision board design.
+Dont use this in new designs, a better version exists.
 imagesB:
   - file: ampB-sch.png
     width: 800
     height: 600
     tip: >
-      my modified szekeres amplifier, still with the constant-current source as a load to the mosfet source.
+      My modified Szekeres amplifier, still with the constant-current source as a load to the mosfet source.
   - file: ampB-lay.png
     width: 469
     height: 600
     tip: >
-      my layout for the first second design. again the TO-220 actives lay flat. instead of being square, the board is L-shaped, with a cutout where the huge electrolytic lays down.
+      My layout for the first second design.
+Again the TO-220 actives lay flat. instead of being square, the board is L-shaped, with a cutout where the huge electrolytic lays down.
   - file: ampB-bot.png
     width: 469
     height: 600
     tip: >
-      the bottom copper image of the second revision board design.
+      The bottom copper image of the second revision board design.
 imagesC:
   - file: diff-resp.png
     width: 424
     height: 600
     tip: >
-      the frequency and phase responses of the vanilla szekeres and my version.
+      The frequency and phase responses of the vanilla Szekeres and my version.
   - file: diff-tran.png
     width: 800
     height: 565
     tip: >
-      the transient at 1kHz of the vanilla szekeres and my version.
+      The transient at 1kHz of the vanilla Szekeres and my version.
 imagesD:
   - file: psu-sch.png
     width: 800
     height: 600
     tip: >
-      a basic CLC-smoothed and regulated 15V/3A DC supply for the amplifier.
+      A basic CLC-smoothed and regulated 15V/3A DC supply for the amplifier.
   - file: psu-lay.png
     width: 800
     height: 373
     tip: >
-      my layout for the power supply. i put thought into the enclosure design long before making this, so mount holes were really a no-brainer. even still, you'll see i had to hack the board to get it to fit...
+      My layout for the power supply.
+I put thought into the enclosure design long before making this, so mount holes were really a no-brainer. even still, youll see I had to hack the board to get it to fit...
   - file: psu-bot.png
     width: 800
     height: 373
     tip: >
-      the bottom copper image of the power supply board design.
+      The bottom copper image of the power supply board design.
 imagesE:
   - file: amp-pic01.png
     width: 800
     height: 600
     tip: >
-      feels like christmas!!! :P
+      Feels like christmas!!! :P
   - file: amp-pic02.png
     width: 800
     height: 600
     tip: >
-      the parts bin and transparencies.
+      The parts bin and transparencies.
   - file: amp-pic03.png
     width: 800
     height: 600
     tip: >
-      a closer look at how i epoxied two transparencies together to produce finer traces on the circuit boards. line up the two sheets well!
+      A closer look at how I epoxied two transparencies together to produce finer traces on the circuit boards.
+Line up the two sheets well!
   - file: amp-pic04.png
     width: 800
     height: 600
     tip: >
-      the first revision etched circuit board, ready for drilling and cutting.
+      The first revision etched circuit board, ready for drilling and cutting.
   - file: amp-pic05.png
     width: 800
     height: 600
     tip: >
-      the final cut first revision boards. a bandsaw worked beautifully to cut these boards, without any removal of copper or required sanding.
+      The final cut first revision boards.
+A bandsaw worked beautifully to cut these boards, without any removal of copper or required sanding.
   - file: amp-pic06.png
     width: 800
     height: 600
     tip: >
-      the first test jig, with the amplifier sitting on top of the case for heat sinking. you see the input and output signals on the scope.
+      The first test jig, with the amplifier sitting on top of the case for heat sinking. you see the input and output signals on the scope.
   - file: amp-pic07.png
     width: 800
     height: 600
     tip: >
-      a shot of the first revision amp output when driven to clipping. you can see that, at the onset of clipping, the peaks are clipped asymmetrically, which means second-harmonic distortion, mostly.
+      A shot of the first revision amp output when driven to clipping.
+You can see that, at the onset of clipping, the peaks are clipped asymmetrically, which means second-harmonic distortion, mostly.
   - file: amp-pic08.png
     width: 800
     height: 600
     tip: >
-      the two finished first revision boards, sitting on some scrap oak.
+      The two finished first revision boards, sitting on some scrap oak.
   - file: amp-pic09.png
     width: 800
     height: 600
     tip: >
-      a comparison of the original szekeres design to my modified design. not too different, just some honkin huge caps...
+      A comparison of the original szekeres design to my modified design. not too different, just some honkin huge caps...
   - file: amp-pic10.png
     width: 800
     height: 600
     tip: >
-      the completed and connected amplifier and power supply, ready for the first ever listening test with everything buttoned up!
+      The completed and connected amplifier and power supply, ready for the first ever listening test with everything buttoned up!
 imagesF:
   - file: case-pic01.png
     width: 800
     height: 600
     tip: >
-      the precisely milled aluminum chunk, with untapped side-panel mount holes and a random spot drill...
+      The precisely milled aluminum chunk, with untapped side-panel mount holes and a random spot drill...
   - file: case-pic02.png
     width: 800
     height: 600
     tip: >
-      beginning to endmill out the interior of the case.
+      Beginning to endmill out the interior of the case.
   - file: case-pic03.png
     width: 800
     height: 600
     tip: >
-      halfway done milling out the inside! it's already starting to look like the final product!
+      Halfway done milling out the inside!
+Its already starting to look like the final product!
   - file: case-pic04.png
     width: 800
     height: 600
     tip: >
-      the rough cut final case, showing how the #10-24 flat socket screws enter.
+      The rough cut final case, showing how the #10-24 flat socket screws enter.
   - file: case-pic05.png
     width: 800
     height: 600
     tip: >
-      the case after a polish treatment. oooooh shiny!!!
+      The case after a polish treatment.
+Oooooh shiny!!!
   - file: case-pic06.png
     width: 800
     height: 600
     tip: >
-      the case and roughly cut red oak sides, yet to be sanded.
+      The case and roughly cut red oak sides, yet to be sanded.
   - file: case-pic07.png
     width: 800
     height: 600
     tip: >
-      a picture of the sanding setup. this stage took for-EVER!
+      A picture of the sanding setup.
+This stage took for-EVER!
   - file: case-pic08.png
     width: 800
     height: 600
     tip: >
-      both wood panels ready to be milled, showing their orientation on the case.
+      Both wood panels ready to be milled, showing their orientation on the case.
   - file: case-pic09.png
     width: 800
     height: 600
     tip: >
-      mounted, milled wood side panels.
+      Mounted, milled wood side panels.
   - file: case-pic10.png
     width: 800
     height: 600
     tip: >
-      the panels after two coats of minwax cherry stain.
+      The panels after two coats of minwax cherry stain.
   - file: case-pic11.png
     width: 800
     height: 600
     tip: >
-      the essentially finished case, looking handsome if i do say so myself.
+      The essentially finished case, looking handsome if I do say so myself.
   - file: case-pic12.png
     width: 800
     height: 600
     tip: >
-      the side panels, with a bit of room milled out for safe measure...
+      The side panels, with a bit of room milled out for safe measure...
 imagesG:
   - file: psu-pic01.png
     width: 800
     height: 600
     tip: >
-      the TO-3 mounting segment, showing how the two pins exit the mount through nylon insulating rings. the two case-mounting screws are similarly insulated using rings and washers. that way neither the top nor bottom of the case are at any dangerous voltage.
+      The TO-3 mounting segment, showing how the two pins exit the mount through nylon insulating rings.
+The two case-mounting screws are similarly insulated using rings and washers.
+That way neither the top nor bottom of the case are at any dangerous voltage.
   - file: psu-pic02.png
     width: 800
     height: 600
     tip: >
-      all aluminum parts milled and the wood panels are getting there. you can see the LM350K mounts beautifully on its aluminum segment. thank God for those datasheets!
+      Tll aluminum parts milled and the wood panels are getting there.
+You can see the LM350K mounts beautifully on its aluminum segment.
+Thank God for those datasheets!
   - file: psu-pic03.png
     width: 800
     height: 600
     tip: >
-      this pic shows what a large effect wet sanding with just 600-grit sandpaper can have on aluminum.
+      This pic shows what a large effect wet sanding with just 600-grit sandpaper can have on aluminum.
   - file: psu-pic04.png
     width: 800
     height: 600
     tip: >
-      a test of the integrated amber switch LED. a lesson for the kids out
+      A test of the integrated amber switch LED.
+A lesson for the kids out
       there: when in doubt, try 20mA. :P
   - file: psu-pic05.png
     width: 800
     height: 600
     tip: >
-      starting on the power cable that is to connect the power supply to the amplifier. the wires are solid 18-gauge copper, and will be enclosed in a shroud of heat shrink tubing.
+      Starting on the power cable that is to connect the power supply to the amplifier.
+The wires are solid 18-gauge copper, and will be enclosed in a shroud of heat shrink tubing.
   - file: psu-pic06.png
     width: 800
     height: 600
     tip: >
-      a pic showing how the toroidal transformer mounts to the bottom panel. the milled hole for the mounting bolt is cut in such a way as to limit its rotation, meaning only one tool (for the nut) is required to fasten the toroid. (also note the newly drilled and cut second revision boards.)
+      A pic showing how the toroidal transformer mounts to the bottom panel.
+      The milled hole for the mounting bolt is cut in such a way as to limit its rotation, meaning only one tool (for the nut) is required to fasten the toroid. (also note the newly drilled and cut second revision boards.)